alemar11/ios-watchos-tvos-macos-resources/README.md

 * [Rival](https://github.com/victorchu8/Rival) - A fitness iOS application that allows users to track, view and compete against friends.
 Built with Swift and Firebase.
 * [Science Journal by Google](https://github.com/google/science-journal-ios)
 * [Sentiments](https://github.com/kyleweiner/Sentiments) - Sentiments is an iOS app written in Swift that analyzes text for positive or negative sentiment.
+* [SF-Viewer](https://github.com/aaronpearce/SF-Viewer) - SF Viewer is the best way to view, compare and export SF Symbols on your iOS device.
 * [sismicapp-ios](https://github.com/jbeleno/sismicapp-ios) - Sismicapp app for iOS, developed in swift using MVVM with RXSwift.
 * [siskin-im](https://github.com/tigase/siskin-im) - Public Project of Tigase Messenger for iOS devices based on Tigase Swift XMPP library.
 * [SoundCloudSwift](https://github.com/pepibumur/SoundCloudSwift) - SoundCloud client written on Swift.